 Figure 1.
 ECU consolidation aims to move from a single-function ECU approach (left) to Multi-function ECUs (right)

 When attempting such migration to multi-function ECUs, new challenges arise: each function might need to run on a different operating system and hardware resources like CPUs, memory and peripherals must be shared among them.
 Furthermore, isolation and "freedom from interference" between functions need to be ensured.

 Luckily, this is where virtualization technologies come to aid providing an infrastructure that allows multiple 'guest' operating systems (also called virtual machines or VMs) to execute in a safe, independent and isolated way.

 Functions implemented in the ECUs are becoming more complex, demanding flexible interconnections and higher data transfer rates.
-Automotive Ethernet is emerging as a preferred choice for in-vehicle networking solution.
-Ethernet has a great future potential because it provides bandwidth, lightweight cabling (e.g. unshielded single twisted pair), a huge ECO-System and solid software infrastructure.
-Furthermore, switched Ethernet networks offer great scalability, and Time Sensitive Network (TSN) extensions provide improved synchronization, low-latency and reliability.
+Automotive Ethernet is emerging as a preferred choice for in-vehicle networking solutions.
+Ethernet has a great future potential because it provides bandwidth, lightweight cabling (e.g., unshielded single twisted pair), a huge ecosystem and solid software infrastructure.
+Furthermore, switched Ethernet networks offer great scalability, and Time Sensitive Network (TSN) extensions provide improved synchronization, low latency and reliability.

 When a multi-function ECU uses virtualization to run several operating systems, it is a common solution to address the various VMs as if they were connected to the same physical ethernet network.

 If there is only one ethernet interface, the hypervisor provides mechanisms to share the interface between VMs and usually a virtual network switch is implemented in software.
 As this software implementation results in overhead, hardware manufacturers are adding hardware-assisted virtualization features to their devices so that sharing can be implemented without the intervention of the hypervisor.